- Posts: 785

 Please Log in or Create an account to join the conversation.

-02 Jul 2012 23:49 - 02 Jul 2012 23:49 #129822
+02 Jul 2012 23:49 - 02 Jul 2012 23:49 #129822 by Pug

 Most of the board games I buy are funded from selling other shit (video games, records, etc), and the one rule of thumb with selling things is that while the market can provide a general price point for how much an item will sell, the final price lies in whoever wants it the most.
 I've sold records based on other auctions before, and some have failed miserably, while others did great.
 Auctions especially can be a risky business.
 I always suggest listing multiple auctions to get more attention to your items, that usually helps.
 Also being honest and describing the items well can really help sell the product as well.